bitnami/charts/bitnami/spark/README.md

 - Spark container images are updated to use Hadoop `3.2.x`: [Notable Changes: 3.0.0-debian-10-r44](https://github.com/bitnami/bitnami-docker-spark#300-debian-10-r44)

 > Note: There is no backwards compatibility due to the above mentioned changes.
-It's necessary to install a new release of the chart, and migrate the existing TSDB data to the new Prometheus instances.